Stephen-mcdonagh/TensorFlowFirstProject/README.md

-# First Look at Tensorflow
+# First Look at Tensorflow using Pluralsight course.

 ## Introduction Course to Tensorflow